 Side note: As I wrote this post and went back through the photographs from that day, this thought would not escape me… There isn’t a single non-living item in the tangible world more valuable than a great photograph.
 While my short-term memory escaped me for much of this, the photographs brought me right back to it.
 Honest moments captured.
 I couldn’t relive or remember the same joy and emotion through mere words.
 Thank you, Nancy Ray, for these priceless memories.
 I’m so very grateful.
 Thank you all photographers out there for what you do!

 4:20am.
 Ari had just come to bed a few hours before.
-He had been up late with my brother finishing the 2000 piece puzzle we got to pass the time.
-Grace was 10 days late.
-Longest ten days of my life.
+He had been up late finishing the 2000 piece puzzle we got to pass the time.
+Grace was 9 days late.
 My parents only had two weeks to spend with us and there were a mere four days left in their visit.
 Hurry up, little one!
 We were all getting impatient and I was very very pregnant.
 I stopped believing Grace was ever going to come out.
 Well, at 4:20am on November 22, 2011, I woke with painful cramps.
 Like strong period cramps.
 Odd.
 “Babe.
 Babe,” I said to him gently in the dark.
 He knew what that “Babe” meant.
 “I’m having cramps.
 They feel different.”
 I got up and I just knew.
 They hurt.
 Different than anything before.
 The adrenaline started pumping.
 We both got up and started timing them.
 10 minutes apart quickly grew to 7 minutes apart and then 6.
 I was still able to walk around and function at that point.
 I ran through the mental checklist I’d rehearsed for so long in my head.
 Text Nancy.
 Text Emily, Gina, Natalie.
 Text Marissa.
 Take a shower if I can.
 Try to eat something because I didn’t know when they would let me eat again at the hospital.
 Get the hospital bag.
 Ah!
 Where do I begin!?
 I’m going to have a BABY today!!!
 I paced in the bathroom as Ari so calmly gathered all of my things from the list I had tacked to the fridge for a month.
 Phone chargers, Bible, camera, computer, etc. He was so calm.
 Unusually calm.
 I suddenly got really flustered.
 This was really it.
 “I don’t know what to do with myself,” I stuttered to him, barely able to make a sentence from my excited anxiousness.
 I really didn’t know what to do even though I’d mentally rehearsed those moments a dozen times.
 I got myself in the shower.
 As the water washed over me, I realized this would be the last shower I would take before becoming a mom.
 Wow.
 Out of the shower, contractions getting stronger, I put on a pair of big comfy pj’s.
 I had gotten them in the men’s department at Target that week since none of my maternity clothes were fitting anymore!
 Then, I went into the room where my parents were sleeping and excitedly whispered, “Mom… mom…” She jolted out of bed.
 Sat straight up and my dad did too.
 “I think it’s time.”
 She squealed and off we all went to get ready as fast as possible.
 By the time we all were ready to go – which felt like an eternity but it was probably just 15 minutes – I was having to bend over the couch and breathe deeply to get through the contractions.
 I remember that first really bad contraction, leaning on the back of the couch and my dad walking by.
 What a crazy sight it must be to see your own child pregnant, about to have a baby.
 I got in the car and the pain started to intensify really fast.
 Just like my mom with my brother, Stephen, and I. She told me my whole pregnancy, “Oh, you’ll know when you’re in labor!
 If you’re anything like me, it will come fast and furious.
 Like nothing you’ve ever felt.
 I will take you over!”
 As usual, mom was right.
 On the way to the hospital, pitch black out with just a hint of light coming through over the hills, I put on my “going to the hospital playlist” and tried to hum through the contractions.
 Oh, Lord Prepare Me.
 I tried to eat a bite of oatmeal in the car, but I was too nervous and overcome with the new and insane sensation of the contractions to eat much.
 I held Ari’s hand and tried to relax.
 As promised, I texted the girls in my office to let them know it was time.
 Ari texted Nancy to tell her and thankfully she said she was on her way!
 I was so worried that, after Grace being so late and it being Thanksgiving week, that we wouldn’t get to have Nancy there to capture Grace’s birthday.

 We pulled up to UNC Women’s Hospital and my parents walked me up to Labor and Delivery while Ari parked the car.
 It was an all-too-familiar out-of-a-movie type of scene as I made my way to the nurses desk to check in.
 Four nurses gazed at me, as if assessing whether or not I was “in labor enough” to be admitted.
 I smiled at the check in nurse and said something ridiculous like “Hi, I’m here to have a baby.”
 I prayed so much that I would glorify God in as many ways as possible through my birthing experience and I was determined to be as positive and grateful as possible to everyone I met.
 They checked me in and a nurse took me to triage.